ravi-aratchige/spacefarer/README.md

 4. **Commander** - leading the spacecraft, its crew and their operation.
 5. **Scientist** - conducting research and unraveling the mysteries of the cosmos.

-Spacefarer asks you a series of 20 space-themed questions; 4 questions each for the 5 personality traits of the **Big Five Personality Test**:
+Spacefarer asks you a series of 20 space-themed questions; 4 questions each for the 5 personality traits of the <a href="https://mettl.com/glossary/b/big-five-personality-test/#:~:text=The%20Big%20Five%20personality%20test%2C%20also%20known%20as%20the%20OCEAN,making%20the%20acronym%20%E2%80%93%20OCEAN).">**Big Five Personality Test**</a>:

 1. Openness
 2. Neuroticism